digitalbiblesociety/dbp/doc/filesystem_generator.md

 # JSON Generator

-The command `` php artisan filesystem:update `` will update the json lists in the s3 bucket.
+The command `` php artisan filesystem:update `` will update the json lists in the filesystem.

  ### Arguments